kisstamasj/notes/notes/Frontend/Complete React Course/7-redux.md

 ## Redux Thunk
 Thunk middleware for Redux.
 It allows writing functions with logic inside that can interact with a Redux store's dispatch and getState methods.
+It is usefull when you want to run async functions (like fetching) inside a redux actions.

 - install: `yarn add redux-thunk`